dungerdunger/dungerdunger.github.io/_pages/02_design.md

 meta-description: I design print and digital materials for non-profits, small businesses, and publications.
 ---

-I design print and digital materials for non-profits, small businesses, and publications.
+I design print and digital materials.

 My aesthetic is simple but engaging, and handmade but clean.
-I like design that looks and feels like it was made by a living, breathing person.
+I like design that feels like it was made by a living, breathing person.